The Minneapolis Millerettes

 Racine Belles (Wisconsin)

 The movie's story line concludes at the end of the 1943 season with Racine defeating Rockford in the World Series.
 In real life, league officials decided to expand after that first season.
-On April 14, 1944, AAGPBL president Ken Sells announced that the league would add two more teams for the 1944 season, one in Milwaukee, and one in Minneapolis.
+On April 14, 1944, AAGPBL president Ken Sells announced that the league would add two more teams for the upcoming season, one in Milwaukee, and one in Minneapolis.
 The Minneapolis team didn’t have an official nickname or mascot, like "Peaches" or "Belles".
-Instead, they would come to be known as the Millerettes because of sharing Nicollet Park with the Minneapolis Millers who were a minor league team for the Major League's New York Giants.
+Instead, they would come to be known as the Millerettes because they shared Nicollet Park with the Minneapolis Millers (a men's minor league team).
 The Millerettes were also sometimes referred to as the "Lakers" in some newspapers.

-On April 24, 1944 Frank B. Avery was appointed as General Manager of the new Minneapolis club.
-Avery had been instrumental in the league's formation in it's inaugural season.
+On April 24, 1944 Frank B. Avery was appointed as General Manager of the Minneapolis women’s team.
+Avery had been instrumental in the league's formation during its inaugural season.
 A few days later, Claude “Bubber” Jonnard was signed to manage the team.
-Jonnard (not to be confused with his brother Clarence, who was also nicknamed “Bubber”) was a former pitcher who had played in the majors for the New York Giants, Chicago Cubs, and St. Louis Browns.
+Jonnard was a former pitcher who had played in the major leagues for the New York Giants, Chicago Cubs, and St. Louis Browns.
+(Note: Claude is sometimes confused with his brother Clarence, who was also nicknamed “Bubber”)

 “We got Canadians, Irish ones and Swedes.”

-The league held tryouts in Minneapolis in early May.
-Two local players made the team: Catcher Lorraine Borg (Grandmother to local media personality Carly Aplin) and outfielder Lorraine “Peggy” Torrison.
+Tryouts were held in Minneapolis in early May, 1944.
+Two local players made the team: Catcher Lorraine Borg and outfielder Lorraine “Peggy” Torrison.
 The rest of the Minneapolis roster was filled with players from around the United States and Canada, just like the song in the movie says.

 (Link to the official roster from the AAGPBL site)